 Astrum’s recurring theme is the picnic bonfires lighted on Midsummer’s Eve, June 23, marking the summer solstice.
 Though it’s a pagan holdover, Christians celebrate the evening honoring St. John the Baptist’s birthday on June 24.
 In deeply...

-Mora flourished between the 1900s and the 1930s.
-At the time of his death in 1940, he had lost his following and is now among the almost forgotten American painters.
-Featured Image: F. Luis Mora Twilight Picnic (1905 c.), oil on canvas.
+Francis Luis Mora flourished between the 1900s and the 1930s.
+At the time of his death in 1940, he had lost his following.
+Currently, he is scarcely remembered.
+Featured Image: F. Luis Mora Twilight Picnic (1915 c.), oil on canvas.

 Picnics in Jack London’s Martin Eden contrast social disparities between the poor working and genteel upper classes.
 London’s Martin Eden alludes to Horatio Alger Jr.’s heroes who rise in society through hard work and education.
 But London disparages Alger’s optimism....